davidshq/GWSL-Source/README.md

 # GWSL Source

+## Simplify Branch
+As part of a refactor I'm removing code that isn't core to GWSL's functionality in an attempt to better expose the core functions and allow easier testability.
+Expect to see code primarily removed.

 ## What is GWSL?
 GWSL automates the process of running X on top of WSL and over SSH:
 *  It lets you easily run graphical Linux apps on Windows 10.